JuliaAI/ScientificTypes.jl/README.md

 are used to represent weights, for example.

-For implementation of a concrete convention assigning specific scientific types (interpretations) to julia objects, see the [MLJScientificTypes](https://github.com/alan-turing-institute/MLJScientificTypes.jl) package.
+For implementation of a concrete convention assigning specific scientific types (interpretations) to julia objects, see instead the [MLJScientificTypes](https://github.com/alan-turing-institute/MLJScientificTypes.jl) package.